stevenjmesser/visitmy.website/_posts/2021-06-16-the-alpha-continued.md

 ---
 layout: post
-title: "The Alpha Continued"
+title: 'The Alpha Continued'
-sub-title: "Weeknotes S12E02"
+sub-title: 'Weeknotes S12E02'
 date: 2021-06-16
-description: "I haven’t written any notes in a while, but there’s a few things I should jot down about the alpha."
+description: 'I haven’t written any notes in a while, but there’s a few things I should jot down about the alpha.'
 image: /assets/images/IMG_6064.jpeg
-image_title: "Cilan from the sky"
+image_title: 'Cilan from the sky'
-image_artist: "Steve Messer"
+image_artist: 'Steve Messer'
 image_source:
-image_credit: "Steve Messer"
+image_credit: 'Steve Messer'
 tags:
   - Weeknotes
 ---

 I haven’t written any weeknotes in a couple of months, mainly because I’ve not found it necessary to reflect on what I’m doing.
 Having said that, things have been going well and I should write that down so I remember these things later.